toufiqulislam525/Hr-Project/README.md

 ```
 Output:

-This Post method returns new entry in attendence with checkin and checkout value
+This Post method returns new entry in attendence with checkin and checkout values

 ```sh
 [